glandium/git-cinnabar/README.md

   the `cinnabar.clone` git configuration item to the url of the git cinnabar metadata repository as it would be set up in the mercurial server configuration.

-- **store-manifest**

-  Importing mercurial manifests is usually the longest operation when getting mercurial data.
-It currently happens with battle tested python code.
-This experimental feature makes it use newer native code from the cinnabar-helper, which at the moment is only slightly faster.
-Future versions will have an even faster, albeit more risky, implementation.